22 Most Common Tourist Scams in Brazil

 Sao Paulo, Rio de Janeiro, Brasilia, Curitiba, Belo Horizonte, Salvador, Porto Alegre, Fortaleza, Goiania, Recife, Florianopolis, Campinas, Manaus, Guarulhos, Natal, Ribeirao Preto, Paraty, Ouro Preto, Olinda, Foz do Iguacu, Belem, Foz do Iguacu

-As a traveller, Brazil will never run of sights to amaze.
+As a traveller, Brazil will never run out of sights to amaze.
 It is the biggest country in South America, it is home to the Amazon forest, the world’s largest rainforest and is even inhabited by the world’s biggest snake!
-Not to mention, it is the holy “mecca” of football, and its samba carnivals across Rio de Janeiro, Salvador and many other cities attract revellers around the world.
+Not to mention, it is the holy “mecca” of football and its samba carnivals across Rio de Janeiro, Salvador and many other cities attract revellers around the world.

-However, Brazil is also a dangerous place.
-A common joke amongst travellers is that the most costly expense on a trip to Brazil is the insurance!
+However, Brazil is also a dangerous place – a common joke amongst travellers is that the most costly expense on a trip to Brazil is the insurance!
 As such, do not take your safety for granted and do learn how to protect yourself if you are making a trip here.

 A. TOURIST SPOTS/ACTIVITIES